autonomoussoftware/metronome-wallet-desktop/README.md

 ## Install the project dependencies
-The applicatipon need Yarn for install dependencies and run tasks.
+The application need Yarn for install dependencies and run tasks.
 More info and install steps in https://yarnpkg.com/

 ```bash